Husky Be My Guide

-Husky Be My Guide is a travel book by F. J. Thwaites.
+Husky Be My Guide is a 1957 travel book by F. J. Thwaites.
 It was the first in a series of travel books written by Thwaites based on his real-life adventures.

 Plot

-In 1955, author F. J. Thwaites, his wife Jessica Harcourt and their son, drive from London to Sydney.
-The trip was made in a Hillman Husky.
+In 1955, author F. J. Thwaites, his wife Jessica Harcourt and their sons Gary and Roger, drive from London to Sydney via the Middle East.
+They arrived back in Sydney Australia in January 1956.

+The trip was made in a Hillman Husky, hence the title of the book.